mwahab1/Cleaning_Data_Project/README.md

       *     /train/X_train.txt
       *     /train/y_train.txt
       *     /train/subject_train.txt
-      For descriptions of the data in these files, refer to the readme in the zipfile
+      For descriptions of the data in these files, refer to the readme in the zipfile.

 The run_analysis.R file was created and tested using R Version 3.2 (32 bit) on a Windows 7 desktop.